whamcloud/Online-Help/docs/Install_Guide/guide.md

     repositories must be fully configured.
 Run yum update to verify that yum updates occur successfully.

- Intel® Manager for Lustre\* software is supported on:
+ Manager for Lustre\* software is supported on:

 -   Latest released Google Chrome browser.